michaeldebarros/magic-soup/README.md

 There is a login wall that is implemented via middleware.
 Also, session management is done via a map (Go's native implementation of maps) of valid sassions to user id.
 This lets we get the user id in every request.
 In case of a reboot there is a way of checking for valid sessions saved on MongoDB.

 The front end is basically made with Bootstrap and is all server side rendered using Go`s template package.
+There is a video with a walk around of the template.

 There is a documenting branch also, which contains the documentation that works with go doc command.(to be commited shortly)